08 Aug PH is the setting of next ‘Gundam’ anime; but release delayed indefinitely

 The Philippines is the location of the action in the next “Mobile Suit Gundam” animated film, a convergence that will be very welcome to the republic of “Gundam” fans in the country.

-“Mobile Suit Gundam: Hathaway” will be released in Japan on July 23 by Bandai and animation studio Sunrise and is the latest installment in the canonical Universal Century continuity, where the Earth Federation Space Force (EFSF) is fighting a war against the spacenoids of the Republic of Zeon, or iterations thereof, with giant manned robots called Mobile Suits.
+“Mobile Suit Gundam: Hathaway” was supposed to be released in Japan on July 23 by Bandai and animation studio Sunrise and is the latest installment in the canonical Universal Century continuity, where the Earth Federation Space Force (EFSF) is fighting a war against the spacenoids of the Republic of Zeon, or iterations thereof, with giant manned robots called Mobile Suits.

 The first film will be set mostly in a future version of Davao—in the Gundam timeline of UC 105.